 First of four offshore wind platforms coming to Haugesund in summer 2022

 Meanwhile, Aibel also provided an update on offshore wind projects, which are expected to come to Haugesund, explaining that the firm has come far in the ongoing energy transformation with more than half of its order backlog being related to renewable energy and low carbon solutions.

-The company further stated that four offshore converter platforms for offshore wind farms in Europe are under delivery with three of these scheduled to be installed in the world’s largest offshore wind farm, Dogger Bank Offshore Wind Farm, while the fourth one will go to the DolWin area outside Germany, where Aibel’s first wind platform DolWin beta is also located.
+The company further states that four offshore converter platforms for offshore wind farms in Europe are under delivery with three of these scheduled to be installed in the world’s largest offshore wind farm, Dogger Bank Offshore Wind Farm, while the fourth one will go to the DolWin area outside Germany, where Aibel’s first wind platform DolWin beta is also located.

-Furthermore, Aibel informed that the first of these four new platforms, Dogger Bank A, is approaching sail away from the company’s yard in Thailand and is expected to arrive at the yard in Haugesund in early summer for completion.
+Furthermore, Aibel says that the first of these four new platforms, Dogger Bank A, is approaching sail away from the company’s yard in Thailand and is expected to arrive at the yard in Haugesund in early summer for completion.
 The delivery of Dogger Bank B is scheduled for 2024, while Dogger Bank C is scheduled for 2025.